aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/RDS.md

 6. Click **Retrieve secret value** to see the new password value.

-## Access the database after the rotation
+## Access the database

 Let's try to connect to the database again, both the "old" way with a hard-coded password, the "new" way with AWS Secrets Manager.

-1. On the bastion host, use the **mysql.oldway.sh** script again as you did before the rotation.
+1. On the bastion host, run the command below to access the database using the hard-coded password.

+        ./mysql.oldway.sh

     You should receive an error message (access denied) because the mysql.oldway.sh script has the same hard-coded password.

     ![AWS Secrets Manager old way after rotation](images/RDSMSQLoldpost.png)

-2. Use the **mysql.newway.sh** script followed by the name of the secret as you did before the rotation.
-You should be able to connect to the database just as you did before since this script uses AWS Secrets Manager to fetch the updated credentials.
+2. Run the commands below to access the database with Secrets Manager by running the commands below.  **Note that you must specify the name of the secret!** In this example, the secret's name is *smdemo*.
+You should be able to access the database as you did before because Secrets Manager fetches the new credential rather than using a hard-coded credential.

-## Conclusion
+        ./mysql.newway.sh smdemo
+        use smdemo;
+        show tables;
+        select * from bookinfo;
+        quit;

 You have completed ths RDS phase and have learned how to use AWS Secrets Manager with Amazon RDS.
-If you wish, you can now continue to the Fargate phase.
-If you do not want to do the Fargate phase, click **[here](../cleanup/)** to proceed to the Clean up phase.
+You will now continue to the Fargate phase.